elastic/kibana/rfcs/text/0011_global_search.md

 - `https://my-other-kibana-instance/some/result`
 - `/app/kibana#/dashboard/some-id`

-when consolidating the results, the logic regarding the `url` property is:
+When consolidating the result, the logic regarding the `url` property is:
 - if the `url` is absolute, return it unchanged
-- if the `url` is considered relative (starts with `/`), it will be converted to an absolute url by prepending the Kibana instance's newly introduced `publicAddress`.
+- if the `url` is a relative path (starts with `/`), it will be converted to an absolute url by prepending the Kibana instance's newly introduced `publicAddress`.

 #### server.publicAddress